rdelao/square-wave/README.md

 Due to the amount of data being generated, some of the "white noise" data points will have the same amplitude as the "hidden signal".

-The program will generate a total of 1 second of data, each datapoint representing and observed microsend (1 million points), with `1000` points representing the "hidden signal", evenly spaced 1ms apart.
+The program will generate a total of 10ms of data, each datapoint representing and observed microsend, with `1000` points representing the "hidden signal", evenly spaced 1ms apart.
 The "hidden signal" has an offset between `[0, 1000]` microseconds before it's first impulse.
-The "hidden signal" amplitude is a random number generated at runtime between `[0, 10]` and is tructated to 4 decimal places.
+The "hidden signal" amplitude is a random number generated at runtime between `[0, 10]` and is trunctated to 4 decimal places.